 Our Board of Directors in its discretion may terminate the 2023 Plan at any time with respect to any shares of Common Stock for which awards have not been granted.
-The Board of Directors shall have the right to alter or amend the 2023 Plan or any part thereof from time to time; provided that, unless otherwise provided for in the 2023 Plan, no change in the 2023 Plan may be made that would materially impair the rights of a participant with respect to an outstanding award without the consent of the participant, and the Board of Directors may not, without approval of the stockholders of the Company, (a) amend the 2023 Plan to increase the aggregate maximum number of shares that may be issued under the 2023 Plan, increase the aggregate maximum number of shares that may be issued under the 2023 Plan or (b) amend or delete the restriction on repricing of options.
+The Board of Directors shall have the right to alter or amend the 2023 Plan or any part thereof from time to time; provided that, unless otherwise provided for in the 2023 Plan, no change in the 2023 Plan may be made that would materially impair the rights of a participant with respect to an outstanding award without the consent of the participant, and the Board of Directors may not, without approval of the stockholders of the Company, (a) amend the 2023 Plan to increase the aggregate maximum number of shares that may be issued under the 2023 Plan, increase the aggregate maximum number of shares that may be issued under the 2023 Plan through Incentive Stock Options, or change the class of individuals eligible to receive awards under the 2023 Plan or (b) amend or delete the restriction on repricing of options.